luhuimao/morgan/CONTRIBUTING.md

 If there are no functional changes, PRs can be very large and that's no problem.
-If, however, your changes are making meaningful changes or additions, then about 1,000 lines of changes is about the most you should ask a Solana maintainer to review.
+If, however, your changes are making meaningful changes or additions, then about 1,000 lines of changes is about the most you should ask a Morgan maintainer to review.

 ### Should I send small PRs as I develop large, new components?

 Add only code to the codebase that is ready to be deployed.
 If you are building a large library, consider developing it in a separate git repository.
-When it is ready to be integrated, the Solana maintainers will work with you to decide on a path forward.
+When it is ready to be integrated, the Morgan maintainers will work with you to decide on a path forward.
 Smaller libraries may be copied in whereas very large ones may be pulled in with a package manager.

 ### When will my PR be reviewed?